 sudo shutdown -p now

-If, like most users in this situation, you do not have command line access to your Droplet, you should shut down your system through the Power Off button on the Droplet-specific menu in Control Panel.
+If, like most users in this situation, you do not have command line access to your Droplet, you should shut down your system through the Power Off button on the Droplet-specific menu in the control panel.

 This button will attempt to gracefully shut down your Droplet as if you had issued the command we mentioned above.
 If this does not work, a hard power down will be issued.

 Either way, your server should be off, allowing us to move on to the next step.

-The DigitalOcean web console is a virtual console interface that emulates a physical connection to your server.
+The Droplet console is a virtual console interface that emulates a physical connection to your server.
 Because of this, you can login to your Droplet even if the server’s networking is misconfigured.

-Another advantage of the virtual console configuration is that it presents a boot menu when we turn the server on.
+Another advantage of the Droplet console is that it presents a boot menu when we turn the server on.
 By taking advantage of this, we can boot into single-user mode.

 Single-user mode is a special administrative mode that can only be accessed with a physical connection to the server.
 It allows the root user to log in without a password.
 External networking, non-essential services, and additional logins are all disabled.
-Since the DigitalOcean web console emulates a physical connection, we can boot into single-user mode.
+Since the Droplet console emulates a physical connection, we can boot into single-user mode.

 The procedure we will be using requires you to quickly perform a few sequential actions.
 You must: